Do I Need a Lawyer for a Bicycle Accident in New York?

 Proving That a Bicyclist Has a Serious Injury

-Unlike motorcycle accidents and like car accidents, NY No-Fault law requires that a bicyclist must have a “legally defined” serious injury, otherwise the bicyclist’s lawsuit can be dismissed.
+Like car accidents (unlike motorcycle accidents), NY No-Fault law requires that a bicyclist must have a “legally defined” serious injury, otherwise, the bicyclist’s lawsuit can be dismissed.
 In the last few years, the New York State Supreme Court has dismissed cases even with surgery, ruling that the injury was not serious.

 When you have to see the insurance company doctor, we go with you, and we bring our own doctor to prevent the insurance company doctor from lying to get your case dismissed.